Kimxons/kimxons.github.io/src/pages/about.md

 - **Data Science Library**: Developer, Contributor, and Maintainer of Dataramp - a Python library for data science and analytics teams.
 Find it [here](https://pypi.org/project/dataramp/).

 ## 🤝 Let's Connect!

 Got an idea?
 A project?
 Or just wanna talk about the coolest AI/ML/Data Science trends over coffee (virtual or real)?
 Hit me up!
 You can find me on [LinkedIn](https://www.linkedin.com/in/meshack-kitonga-94336a121/), or drop me an email at [Email](mailto:kitongameshack9@gmail.com).

-*Thanks for swinging by, and here's to making AI a little more human!*
+_Thanks for swinging by, and here's to making coding more fun!_